 - Collaborating with external stakeholders?

-Choose accomplishments that match the duties you’ll be expecting to perform.
+Then, choose accomplishments that match the duties you’ll be expecting to perform.
+For example:

 - Job description: Work with internal and external customers to analyze the needs and align product roadmap to strategic goals.